leggetter/qrcode-vcard-to-usable-csv/README.md

 # QRCode -> vCard -> Usable CSV

 I was recently at QCon London and the team captured a number of attendee details via QRCode readers.
 This gives you the full attendee detail in a vCard (vcf).
 At the end of the day you can then export those captures to CSV.
-However, you end up getting a CSV with 3 rows e.g.
+However, you end up getting a CSV with 3 columns e.g.

 ```
 Name, Text, Date